DaveyAuz/AWS_StudyGuide/README.md

 ## Acknowledgments

-- A big thank you to [OpenAI](https://www.openai.com/) for helping with the content.
+- A big thank you to [OpenAI](https://www.openai.com/) for helping with the content as well as Stack Overflow.
-- All the wonderful contributors and supporters.

 Happy Studying!